s183616/A3-Use-case/README.md

 Note that the tool application as proposed in the process diagram above requires that the designers (architects/engineers) are experienced with LCAbyg or at least have knowledge of the interpretation of results in LCAbyg.

 **3C**

-BELLA - afhænger af excel svar..
-Information Exchange: BELLA - ved ikke lige hvad du har udfyldt med LOD..?
-Possibility of different LOD depending on in which design phase the tool is used (application case).
+We've filled out the DiKon excel template with the required LOD for our use case in the 5 stages of building execution Our proposed tool can be used in all 5 stages hence the LOD varyies accordantly together with the accruacy of the LCA results.

 IFC:
-The data needed in the IFC-file are all physical elements and respective dimensions and materials.
+- The data needed in the IFC-file are all physical elements and respective dimensions, quantities and materials.
-No external sources are needed in the script of the tool as the “analysis” happens in LCAbyg. assumptions??
+- No external sources are needed in the script of the tool as the “analysis” happens in LCAbyg.
+- Assumptions can be made when being in the early stages.

 **3D**

-Business value:
+*Business value:*
 The tool enables designers (architects/engineers) to gain insights on CO2 emissions while they design through simple conversion steps.
 This method is less time consuming than the traditional generation of LCA results within LCAbyg.
 Furthermore, this might encourage designers to have an iterative approach to sustainable design already in the early design phases, e.g. by enabling quick comparison on emissions from different material use within the model or by keeping track of continuous CO2 check points.